Yvette Fielding

-Yvette Paula Fielding (born 23 September 1968) is an English television presenter, producer and actress.
-She became the youngest presenter on Blue Peter aged 18, and one of her episodes was subsequently voted the "Favourite Blue Peter moment" ever.
-With her husband Karl Beattie, she presented the Most Haunted series on the Living channel, via their own production company, followed by Ghosthunting With..., establishing Fielding as 'first lady of the paranormal'.
-She has appeared in a wide range of other programmes, from The Wright Stuff to Through the Keyhole and I'm A Celebrity...
+Yvette Paula Fielding (born 23 September 1968) is an English television presenter, producer, actress, writer and paranormal investigator.
+In 1987, aged 18, she became the youngest presenter on the BBC television programme Blue Peter.
+With her husband Karl Beattie, she co-created and presented the Most Haunted series on the Living channel, via their own production company, followed by Ghosthunting With....
+She has appeared in a wide range of other programmes, including The Wright Stuff and I'm A Celebrity...
 Get Me Out of Here!.

 Early life

 Fielding was born in Stockport and grew up in Bramhall where she attended Pownall Green Primary School and Bramhall High School.
 She attended Stockport Convent, Hillcrest Grammar School, Davenport and Dane Bank College in Crewe.

+As a teenager she worked as a hotel cleaner in Wilmslow, and a barmaid in Cheadle Hulme and Macclesfield.

 Career

 Early career

 Fielding's first major role came in 1983 when she was cast in the children's BBC series Seaview.
 The comedy-drama show centred around a teenage girl called Sandy Shelton (played by Fielding), growing up living at her parents' guest house in Blackpool.
-The show ran for two series and secured Fielding's popularity with younger audiences.
-After this, Fielding made a guest appearance in an episode of Juliet Bravo.
+The show ran for two series.
+Fielding later made a guest appearance in an episode of Juliet Bravo.

 Blue Peter and beyond

-In 1987, Fielding became a presenter on the BBC children's show, Blue Peter.
+In 1987, Fielding became a presenter on the BBC children's show Blue Peter.
 To date Fielding holds the record of being the youngest presenter on Blue Peter, starting on 29 June 1987 three months before her 19th birthday.
 While on the series Fielding also had an acting role in Last of the Summer Wine (making an appearance in the series while making a Blue Peter report on the show).
 During her time on the show, Fielding won the SOS Award for the Most Popular Woman on Television, competing with Cilla Black, Victoria Wood and Kylie Minogue.

-Years after Fielding left the show, her trip on a rollercoaster with fellow presenter Mark Curry was voted the Favourite Blue Peter moment of all time by viewers.
+Years after Fielding left Blue Peter, her trip on a rollercoaster with fellow presenter Mark Curry was voted the Favourite Blue Peter moment of all time by viewers.
 After five years of Blue Peter, Fielding co-hosted What's Up Doc?, a Saturday morning children's show on ITV.
-The series ran for three years and established Fielding with slightly older audiences.
+The series ran for three years.